 South University provides accommodations to qualified students with disabilities.
-The Disability Services office assists qualified students with disabilities in acquiring reasonable and appropriate accommodations and in supporting equal access to services, programs and activities at South University.
+Disability Services assists qualified students with disabilities in acquiring reasonable and appropriate accommodations and in supporting equal access to services, programs and activities at South University.

-Students who seek reasonable accommodations should notify the Disabilities Services Coordinator James Tallmadge, Dean of Student Affairs, at jtallmadge@southuniversity.edu of their specific limitations and, if known, their specific requested accommodations.
-Online students should contact SUODisabilityServices@southuniversity.edu.
+Students who seek reasonable accommodations should notify the designated representative at their location of their specific limitations and, if known, their specific requested accommodations.
 Students will be asked to supply medical documentation of the need for accommodation.
 Classroom accommodations are not retroactive, but are effective only upon the student sharing approved accommodations with the instructor.
-Therefore, students are encouraged to request accommodations as early as feasible with the Disability Services Coordinator to allow for time to gather necessary documentation.
-If you have a concern or complaint in this regard, please contact the Dean of Student Affairs in room 114, telephone number 757.493.6941.
+Therefore, students are encouraged to request accommodations as early as feasible with The Office of Disability Support Services to allow for time to gather necessary documentation.
+If you have a concern or complaint in this regard, please contact the Campus Director or President.
 Complaints will be handled in accordance with the school's Internal Grievance Procedure for Complaints of Discrimination and Harassment.